Personal injury claims process

 - you have suffered some form of disease at work after being exposed to a harmful chemical or noise.

-Once that has been established, and you believe the accident to be the direct result of negligence then you make a personal injury claim now.
+Once that has been established, and you believe the accident to be the direct result of negligence then you can make a personal injury claim now.

 Over three million people are estimated to be injured every year in car accidents, in their homes, at work and on public premises.